BlakeRude/Compiler/README.md

 # Compiler
-This is my compiler I built in C++, Yacc, and Bison, used to compile C-.
+This is my compiler I built in C++, Flex, and Bison, used to compile C-.

 C- is a custom language and is a subset of C with some modifications.
 The compiler targets Tiny Machine which emulates running on an actual processor.